duplicati/duplicati.github.io/_posts/news/2016-09-18-Updates-and-website.md

 ### When will it be released?

 We still get asked, when Duplciati 2.0 will be released as stable version.
 We have a large user base and a bit hesitant to declare Duplicati 2.0 as stable.
-If you are using the experimental version right now and think, we it deserves to be called "beta" or "stable", please let us know.
+If you are using the experimental version right now and think, it deserves to be called "beta" or "stable", please let us know.